micheles/decorator/docs/tests.documentation.rst

   in Python 3.4), but the implementation is much simpler.
   Moreover, all decorators involved preserve the signature of the decorated functions.
 For now, this exists mostly to demonstrate the power of the module.
-In the future it could be enhanced/optimized;
+In the future it could be enhanced/optimized.
-  however, its API could change.
-(Such is the fate of experimental features!)
   In any case, it is very short and compact (less then 100 lines), so you can extract it for your own use.
 Take it as food for thought.

 - **Python 3.5 coroutines**
   From version 4.1 it is possible to decorate coroutines, i.e. functions